coolOrangeLabs/powerGateTemplate/README.md

 ## Usage

 The script located [createGithubRepository.ps1](https://github.com/coolOrangeProjects/PowerShell.Extensions/tree/master/Others/Automated%20Repository%20Creation) allows a dynamic creation of a new repository in `https://www.github.com/`.
-The repository copies source code, issues, labels, projects and wiki from this template.
-More detailed information can be found when executing `Get-Help .\createGithubRepository.ps -full`
+The repository copies source code, issues, labels, projects, cards and wiki from this template.

+Detailed information on which componentes are taken to the new repo:
+- All projects with state `closed` and their cards
+- All issues with the label `automation` and state `closed`
+- All wiki files (the string {REPO_NAME} and {YEAR} will be overwritten with the input from the script)

+Information on how to execute the script can be found when executing `Get-Help .\createGithubRepository.ps1 -full`

 ## Product Documentation